replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 ## Configure Host Path Storage in Air Gapped Environments

-Run the following command to configure Velero and a host path storage destination in an air gapped environment.
-For more information about required storage destination flags, see [`velero`](/reference/kots-cli-velero-index).
+Run the following command to install Velero and configure a host path storage destination in an air gapped environment.
+For more information about required storage destination flags, see [`velero`](/reference/kots-cli-velero-index) in _Reference_.

 ```bash
 kubectl kots velero configure-hostpath \